2014 United States House of Representatives elections in Nebraska: District 2

 The 2nd district is based in the Omaha–Council Bluffs metropolitan area and includes all of Douglas County and the urbanized areas of Sarpy County.
-The incumbent was Republican Lee Terry, who had represented the district since 1999.
-He was re-elected in 2012 with 51% of the vote in the district that has a PVI of R+4.
+Incumbent Republican Lee Terry, who had represented the district since 1999, ran for re-election.
+He was re-elected in 2012 with 51% of the vote in the district that had a PVI of R+4.

 Republican primary

 Terry faced a competitive primary challenge from businessman Dan Frei, who ran to his right.
 Despite outspending Frei by around 20-to-1, Terry only won the primary by 2,686 votes, or just under 6%.
-After his defeat, Frei refused to endorse Terry and he and his supporters openly floated the idea of running an Independent or write-in campaign against Terry in the general election.
+After his defeat, Frei refused to endorse Terry and he and his supporters openly floated the idea of running an independent or write-in campaign against Terry in the general election.
 Frei himself was ineligible to do so, having lost the primary election, but former state senator Chip Maxwell was mentioned as a possible candidate.